jwt2706/3DAsciiShape/README.md

 ## How It Works

-This script renders 3D shapes in the terminal using ASCII art.
-Here's a detailed breakdown of how it works:

 1. **Shape Representation**:

    Each shape (cube, pyramid) is represented using matrices.
 These matrices define the vertices (points in 3D space) and edges (connections between vertices) of the shape.